Our leaders in Africa

 Learn more about the Deloitte Africa Executive Committee team operating over Audit & Assurance, Consulting, Corporate Finance, Risk Advisory and Tax & Legal.

 Africa Chief Executive Officer

 I am a champion of the Deloitte Africa story and purpose-driven leadership, and am proud of the role our firm is playing in leading the profession continent-wide.
 Every day, our talented people from across the globe serve our clients and communities with integrity and distinction.

 I believe in making an enduring, positive impact.
 I believe in making an impact that matters.

 Lwazi joined Deloitte in 1994 and was appointed to the partnership in 2003.
 He was appointed Chief Executive of Deloitte Southern Africa on 1 June 2012 and Chief Executive of Deloitte Africa on 1 June 2013.
 He is also a member of the Deloitte Global Executive Committee.
 Prior to this, he served on the Deloitte Global Board and on its Risk and Strategy Review Committees.
-Over his more than 20 year tenure with the firm, Lwazi served in a number of roles including being a member of the Deloitte Southern Africa Board of Partners and Directors, holding executive responsibility for the firm’s strategy and the Corporate Finance service area, and was the Head of Mergers and Acquisitions Advisory.
+Over his more than 20 year tenure with the firm, Lwazi served in a number of roles including being a member of the Deloitte Southern Africa Board of Partners and Directors, holding executive responsibility for the firm’s strategy and the Corporate Finance (now Financial Advisory) business, and was the Head of Mergers and Acquisitions Advisory.

-His portfolio of Corporate Finance experience covers valuations, due diligence and mergers and acquisitions.
 His work has covered many industry sectors including transportation, financial services, fuel and fleet management, technology, media and services.

 Africa Deputy Chief Executive Officer, and Chief Strategy Officer